 Don’t Burn Your House Down – The Key to Safe Extension Cords

-How to Make Sure Your Extension Cord is Safe: Extension Cord Safety – The Key to a Safe Extension Cord and The Problem With Extension Cords.
+How to Make Sure Your Extension Cord is Safe: Extension Cord Safety, The Key to a Safe Extension Cord and The Problem With Extension Cords.© By: Dave Rongey

-Electrical Question: I have been told that one can connect two 110v extension cords and produce 220v.
-How is that done?
-Is it simply connecting two cords plugged into two different 110v circuits?
-My son is trying to burn the house down so I need the risk factors. if it can be done, I need the CORRECT way to do this please!!
+- I’m trying to keep my son from burning the house down so I need the risk factors. if it can be done, I need the CORRECT way to do this please!

 Thanks for your electrical wiring question Bob.